Nothing adds decorative flair like a good photograph or painting.

 The dyes and chemicals used to create your picture are held together by chemical bonds.
 These bonds are broken down by the UV rays in direct sunlight.
-While some materials are more resistant to UV light than others, repeated exposure to the direct sun will eventually cause light bleaching.
+While some materials are more resistant to UV light than others, repeated exposure to the direct sunlight will eventually cause light bleaching.
 This will drain the color from your picture.

 Yes.
 While indirect sunlight won’t fade a print as quickly, it will start to fade without the protection of UV glass or coating.
 Methods for avoiding indirect light may be impractical or slightly more expensive, but it’s still easier and cheaper than protecting photographs from direct sunlight.

-Do other light sources damage photos?
+Can other light sources such as fluorescent lighting damage photos?

 Yes.
-Other light and heat sources such as incandescent or fluorescent lighting emit ultraviolet light, although at lower levels than sunlight.
+Other light and heat sources such as incandescent or florescent lighting emit ultraviolet light, although at lower levels than sunlight.
 There have been cases where fine art has faded over time because of fluorescent lighting.